TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 In test cases for error checking, you need to specify the number of errors, warnings, or notes in a test case in `errors`, `warnings`, or `notes` clauses.
-You can use inner square bracket blocks to mark the positions where messages should be reported.
 For example, the following test cases specify a correct MiniJava program, a program with two errors which are reported on the name of a duplicate class `Foo`, and another program with an error which is reported on the name of an unknown class `Bar`: